Estimating population size using the network scale up method: Results

 \subsection{Simulation studies}

-For our simulations, we created data sets containing various levels of bias: no bias, barrier effects bias, and transmission bias.
-In the no bias simulation, the data followed the assumptions of our random degree model: the respondents' degrees followed a log normal distribution while the number of people known in each group followed a binomial distribution based on the respondent's degree and the proportion of the total population in a given group.
-In the data with barrier effects, we added a beta random effect to the binomial proportion.
+For our simulations, we created data sets containing various effects and biases: no effects or biases, barrier effects, transmission bias, and both barrier effects and transmission bias.
+In the simulations with no effects or biases, the data followed the assumptions of our random degree model: the respondents' degrees followed a log normal distribution, while the number of people known in each group followed a binomial distribution based on the respondent's degree and the proportion of the total population in a given group.
+In the barrier effects simulations, we added a beta random effect to the binomial proportion.
 For the data with transmission bias, we instead added a multiplier $\tau_K$ to the binomial proportion.
+To simulate data with both biases, we added the beta random effect and the multiplier $\tau _K$ to the binomial proportion.